-What Can a Handyman Do in Broward, Florida?
+What Can a Handyman Do Without a License in Broward, Florida?

 In Florida (including Broward County), there is no statewide “handyman license.”
 Instead, construction contracting is regulated by the Florida Construction Industry Licensing Board (CILB) under DBPR: if you perform (or offer) work that falls under a contractor category (structural, roofing, electrical, plumbing, HVAC, etc.), you generally must be state-certified or locally registered where allowed.
 Florida has a narrow “handyman-style” allowance for very minor work, but the moment you touch regulated trades (especially electrical, plumbing, HVAC) or pull permits/perform structural work, you typically need a licensed contractor and permits through the local building department.